bafyle/kubeCTL-automation/README.md

 - If you have a favorite text editor or a program to view the logs other can VSCode, you can put its full path in TEXT_EDITOR_COMMAND constant.
 Please make sure this program opens the file passed to it as a command parameter.
 - e.g: ```/path/to/your/program.exe logfile.log```
 - Finally, the logs will be saved in a file first before running using the command in TEXT_EDITOR_COMMAND.
 The file will be saved in the same path as where you run main.py.
 The file name and extension can be configured by changing the LOGFILE_NAME constants.

-## Limitations
-This tool is developed for Windows OS and will not work properly with other OSs, especially the detection of the process using a port.